andersbandt/Financial-Analyzer/README.md

 # Financial-Analyzer
-Analyzes spending, budget, and investment data in a GUI
+This project is meant for analysis of personal financial data in a CLI (command line interface) application.

+This project used to leverage the Tkinter GUI framework for Python.
+However, the GUI slows down development time tremendously.
+A CLI is much easier to work with.

 **TO ANYONE JOINING RECENTLY**
 Discord server [here](https://discord.gg/qRKYKUzy)